 - I. For admission to first grade, a student shall be six (6) years old on or before September 1 of the school year and shall satisfy one (1) of the following requirements: - A. Previous enrollment and attendance in a Florida public school; - B. Satisfactory completion of kindergarten as specified in Florida Statute; or - C. Previous attendance in an out-of-state public school into which he/she was admitted on the basis of age requirement established by the state of residency. - II.
+However, for the 2021-22 school year, if a student who was eligible to attend but did not attend Kindergarten for the 2020-21 school year due to the parent's concerns about the Coronavirus/ COVID-19 pandemic, then the student may be assigned to the School District's transitional Kindergarten program.
+If the school principal determines that the student meets specific criteria mid-year, then the student's parents shall be consulted, and the student may be promoted to Grade 1 mid-year. - III.
 First grade students shall progress according to the District's Student Progression Plan.